dwiel/graphcore/readme.md

     return weather_lib.current_temperature_by_zipcode(zipcode)
 ```

-And now after that setup, here is a query you could make
+And now after that setup, here is an example query:

 ```python
 gc.query({